scottwb/verhogen-lite-rb/README.md

-# Verhogen
+# Verhogen Ruby Client

-Distributed locking client.
+Distributed locking client for Ruby.
 Good for synchronizing your clouds.
 Yeah.

 I have high hopes to evolve this into something bigger.
 Stay tuned.